jonadmark/intsight-conext/README.md

 This repository is the central hub for all code and artifacts of the CoNEXT 2020 paper entitled "IntSight: Diagnosing SLO Violations with In-Band Network Telemetry"

-Clone the repository with the following command to ensure all submodules cloned along with it:
+Clone the repository with the following command to ensure all submodules are cloned along with it:

 ```
 git clone --recurse-submodules https://github.com/jonadmark/intsight-conext2020.git